osamunize/Insert-GA4-Snippet/readme.txt

 == Frequently Asked Questions ==
 = Where do I get a GA4 Measurement ID? =
-Create an account and property in Google Analytics 4 and get it there.
+Create an account and container in Google Analytics and get it there.

 == Installating ==
 1.Insert GA4 Snippet can be installed directly through your WordPress Plugins dashboard.